• Documentation

 Jira Family

-We currently support encryption for Jira Software and Jira Service Management EAP.
-However, as the Jira family of products share the same database, some of the data encrypted for Jira Software and Jira Service Management extends to Jira Work Management and Jira Product Discovery on the same site.
-We don't support encryption for Jira Work Management or Jira Product Discovery.
+We currently support encryption for Jira and Jira Service Management.
+However, as the Jira family of products share the same database, some of the data encrypted for Jira and Jira Service Management extends to Jira Product Discovery on the same site.
+Otherwise, we don't support encryption for Jira Product Discovery.

 Learn about Jira family of products